 Citi performed an illustrative value creation analysis in which Citi observed the impact of the proposed merger on the equity value of shares of Frontier common stock owned by Frontier stockholders by calculating and comparing illustrative per share equity values for Frontier on a standalone basis and Frontier on a pro forma basis, giving effect to the consummation of the proposed merger.
-Citi derived an implied equity value for Frontier on a pro forma basis, giving effect to the consummation of the proposed merger, by calculating the sum of (i) the midpoint of implied equity values for Frontier derived pursuant to the "Discounted Cash Flow Analysis-Frontier" described above, plus (ii) the midpoint of implied equity values for Spirit derived pursuant to the "Discounted Cash Flow Analysis-Spirit", less (iii) the aggregate amount of cash consideration to be paid to Spirit stockholders pursuant to the merger agreement, less (iv) estimated transaction expenses, as provided by Frontier management, plus (v) the midpoint estimated present value of the expected Synergies.
-With respect to Frontier on a pro forma basis, giving effect to the consummation provided by Frontier management, to derive approximate information provided by Frontier on a pro forma basis, giving effect to the consummation of the proposed merger including the shares to be issued to Spirit stockholders pursuant to the merger including the shares to be print to stockholders pursuant to the merger agreement, to derive approximate implied per share equity values for Frontier on a pro forma basis, giving effect to the consummation of the proposed merger.
-Single for the consummation of the proposed merger including the shares to be issued to Spirit stockholders pursuant to the merger agreement, calculated using information provided by Frontier on a pro forma basis, giving effect to the consummation of the proposed merger including the shares to be issued to Spirit stockholders pursuant to the merger agreement, calculated using information provided by
+Citi derived an implied equity value for Frontier on a pro forma basis, giving effect to the consummation of the proposed merger, by calculating the sum of (i) the midpoint of implied equity values for Frontier derived pursuant to the "Discounted Cash Flow Analysis-Frontier" described above, plus (ii) the midpoint of implied equity values for Spirit derived pursuant to the "Discounted Cash Flow Analysis-Frontier" described above, plus (ii) the midpoint of implied equity values for Spirit derived pursuant to the "Discounted Cash Flow Analysis-Spirit", less (iii) the aggregate amount of cash consideration to be paid to Spirit stockholders pursuant to the merger agreement, less (iv) estimated transaction expenses, as provided by Frontier management, plus (v) the midpoint estimated present value of the expected Synergies.
+With respect to Frontier on a standalone basis, giving effect to the consummation provided by Frontier management, to derive approximate implied per share equity values for Frontier on a standalone basis.
+With respect to Frontier on a pro forma basis, giving effect to the consummation of the proposed merger including the shares to be issued to Spirit stockholders pursuant to the merger agreement, to derive approximate implied per share equity values for Frontier on a pro forma basis, giving effect to the consummation of the proposed merger including the shares to be issued to Spirit stockholders pursuant to the merger agreement, calculated using information provided by Frontier on a pro forma basis, giving effect to the consummation of the proposed merger including the shares to be issued to Spirit stockhol